OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `_id`

-All resources must be assigned an id that is unique within that cloud (referred to as `{resourceId}`) and it must be the same id used to access the resource under the `/resources` endpoint.
+All resources must be assigned an id that is unique within a specifc cloud (referred to as `{resourceId}`) and it must be the same id used to access the resource under the `/resources` endpoint.
 A cloud can choose to let a user create a resource with an id of his or her choosing (via a PUT to